-How to Get Probationary Officer (PO) Post in the Indian Banks?
+How to Get a Probationary Officer (PO) Post in Indian Banks

 The banking sector hired nearly 45000 people as Probationary Officers in its 2009 recruitment drive.
 The State Bank of India (SBI) advertised 1500 more PO posts in January 2013.

 The most exciting career options in the banking sector are Probationary Officer (PO), Management Trainee, and Special Officer (SO).
 POs in the State Bank of India receive a cash component of Rs 30,370/- per month in addition to a PF contribution of Rs 4673/-.
 Officers posted in Mumbai receive Rs 29,500/- per month towards lease rental for housing.

 The amount of perquisites or benefits will vary depending on the place of posting.
 Perquisites in SBI total Rs 4130/-.
 The Bank provides full medical aid to employees and three-fourths of the cost for family members of the employee.
 A main attraction for bank employees is their entitlement to low-interest-rate loans.
 A leave allowance is provided for travel to home or anywhere in India according to bank rules.
 A PO posted in Mumbai will receive a total compensation (including emoluments in various forms) of Rs 8.0 lakh per annum.